tejaboy/airparty_discord/README.md

 ## Client architecture

 The client (aka front-end) is using [ViteJS](https://vitejs.dev/)'s React Typescript starter project.
-Refactored to replace the React with Kaboom.
+It has been refactored to replace React with Kaboom.

 - Fast typescript bundling with hot-module-reloading
 - Identical configuration API